 The SWAMP (Structural Analysis with Advanced Materials Processing) Center in the College of Engineering at the University of Florida features interdisciplinary activities aimed at understanding, optimizing, and developing new techniques for the manufacture of advanced materials.
 The center is devoted to understanding and modeling fundamental properties and reliability of the materials and devices involved in micro- and nano-electronics in both Si, Ge and compound semiconductors including the III-Nitrides and InGaAs.
 The center also investigates novel materials and processing for both liquid and solid state Li ion batteries.
 The center investigates applying novel semiconductor based processes to the fabrication of Li ion batteries.
 The SWAMP Center performs systematic, fundamental experiments designed to verify models of the physics and chemistry of the materials, structures, and processes.
 Through electron microscopy investigations, the center develops a better understanding of the changes, on the atomic scale, that occur in the materials used in microelectronics and energy storage.

 This center features interdisciplinary activities combining analytic techniques from materials science to modeling and device design.
 This interdisciplinary approach has proved valuable to industry since it has provided software that models the physics and chemistry of the manufacturing process, and experimental work that aims at calibrating the software models.
 One of the acknowledged strengths of the program is that the students learn techniques and capabilities interdisciplinary teams.

-Last Update: May 15, 2013Contact Webmaster
+Last Update: July 15, 2013Contact Webmaster